-What started as a spiritual practice soon became something more – a resource, an analysis, a much needed examination of our hymns – our living, sung theology.
+What started as a spiritual practice in 2016 soon became something more – a resource, an analysis, a much needed examination of our hymns – our living, sung theology.

 On October 4, 2016, I began a daily practice of singing each of our currently published 490 hymns, one a day, and writing about them at my personal blog, FarFringe.com.
 At the beginning, I wrote only personal reflections.
 But soon I was also writing about usage, history, theology, and setting.

 Over the course of the practice, I wrote about gendered language, the language of Empire, cultural misappropriation, calls to justice, meandering lyrics, and awkward rhymes.
 I waxed poetic about favorite songs, composers, favorite lyricists, favorite messages.
 I sang through the darkest days and the brightest.
 I shared personal stories and collective ones.
 I linked to dozens of video versions, and I bemoaned the lack of tune recordings.
 I discovered some new favorites and those I would likely never use.
 I considered just how far we’ve come on this arc of justice – a journey reflected in our theological and linguistic choices.